 Enrolling in the virtual schools

-Families may choose the virtual schools via the CMS Choice Lottery for grades K – 10.
+Families may choose the virtual schools via the CMS Choice Lottery for grades 5-12.
+Families of interested students in grades 10-12 must also complete a transcript review by the Principal.

 - If you are a current CMS student:

-- Step 1: Complete the online Request for Reassignment/Transfer form using the link in the green button below.
+- Step 1: Complete the online Request for Reassignment/Transfer form by clicking the green button below.

-- Step 2: The Virtual School principal will obtain your transcript via the PowerSchool portal.
+- Step 2: For grades 10-12, the Virtual School principal will obtain your transcript via the PowerSchool portal.
 You can read more about the transcript review for the Charlotte-Mecklenburg Virtual High School here.

 - Step 3: Student Placement will send you a letter with the results of the transfer/reassignment request.
 Please note that the transfer will NOT be approved unless the transcript meets requirements.